Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

 The Triangle Detection problem asks to decide if a given $n$-node graph $G$ contains a triangle.
-It is arguably the simplest problem without a near-linear time algorithm and serves as the underlying ``complexity atom'' at the core of fine-grained hardness assumptions.
-The trivial algorithm runs in $\Order(n^3)$ time.
-A truly subcubic $\Order(n^{3-\eps})$ running time~\cite{itai1977finding} can be achieved by algebraic techniques: $\Order(n^{\omega})$ where $\omega < 2.371339$ via Fast Matrix Multiplication (FMM)~\cite{alman2025more} or a higher bound via Fast Fourier Transform (FFT)~\cite{uffenheimer2025approximate,CohnKSU05}.
+It is arguably the simplest problem without a near-linear time algorithm (i.e., running in $m^{1+o(1)}$ time in connected graphs with $m$ edges) and serves as the underlying ``complexity atom'' at the core of fine-grained hardness assumptions.
+For dense inputs (e.g. where $m = \Omega(n^2)$), the trivial algorithm runs in $\Order(n^3)$ time.
+A truly subcubic $n^{3-\Omega(1)}$ running time~\cite{itai1977finding} can be achieved by algebraic techniques: $\Order(n^{\omega})$ where $\omega < 2.371339$ via Fast Matrix Multiplication (FMM)~\cite{alman2025more} or a higher bound via Fast Fourier Transform (FFT)~\cite{uffenheimer2025approximate,CohnKSU05}.
 The best bound achievable by other, so-called ``combinatorial'' methods~\cite{arlazarov1970economical,BW12,chan2014speeding,yu2018improved,abboud2024new} is mildly subcubic $n^3/2^{\log^{\Omega(1)}n}$.
-Faster, classical algorithms are known for sparse graphs~\cite{itai1977finding,alon1997finding} with $m$ edges, achieving time $\Order(m^{3/2})$ combinatorially and $\Order(m^{\frac{2\omega}{\omega+1}})$ through FMM.
+Faster, classical algorithms are known for sparse graphs~\cite{itai1977finding,alon1997finding}, achieving time $\Order(m^{3/2})$ combinatorially and $\Order(m^{\frac{2\omega}{\omega+1}})$ through FMM.

-Recently, the authors~\cite{abboud2026triangle} posed the following natural question: \paragraph{Main Question:}{\emph{For which patterns $H$ can we solve Triangle Detection in $H$-free graphs faster than in general graphs?}}
+Recently, the authors~\cite{abboud2026triangle} posed the following natural question: \paragraph*{Main Question:}{\emph{For which patterns $H$ can we solve Triangle Detection in $H$-free graphs faster than in general graphs?}}

-While this question can be asked with respect to each of the aforementioned classical bounds for general graphs,~\cite{abboud2026triangle} suggest starting with the clean question of whether the $H$-freeness restriction allows one to break the cubic barrier with a combinatorial algorithm.
+While this question can be asked with respect to each of the aforementioned classical bounds for general graphs,~\cite{abboud2026triangle} suggests starting with the clean question of whether the $H$-freeness restriction allows one to break the cubic barrier with a combinatorial algorithm.
 Notably, due to a reduction by Vassilevska and Williams~\cite{williams2010subcubic}, breaking this barrier in general graphs is equivalent to refuting the famous Boolean Matrix Multiplication (BMM) conjecture.

-\begin{conjecture}[BMM] There is no strongly subcubic combinatorial Triangle Detection (equivalently, BMM) algorithm (in general $n$-node graphs). \end{conjecture}
+\begin{conjecture}[BMM] There is no truly subcubic combinatorial Triangle Detection (equivalently, BMM) algorithm (in general $n$-node graphs). \end{conjecture}

 Thus, the main question above can be restated as follows:

 \begin{openquestion} For which patterns $H$ can Triangle Detection in $H$-free graphs be solved combinatorially in truly subcubic time? \end{openquestion}